richjdurley/SpringBankKata/README.md

 - Must apply SOLID principles
 - Must keep all objects small, highly cohesive and isolated
 - Must use dependency inversion
+- Should use objects in preference to primitives  (e.g. use an Amount object rather than double)
 - Should use lamda programming style where appropriate

 ### The product owner has given the following acceptance test for statement printing